 4. Immaculata University

 Immaculata University offers a Bachelor’s of Science degree program in Emergency Planning and Management that can be completed entirely online.
 This course of study is through the Adult Professional Studies department, and is known to be the only degree of its kind in the region.
-The course curriculum trains students how to be prepared for the unforeseeable.
+The course curriculum trains students on how to be prepared for the unforeseeable.
 They will learn to play leadership roles in disaster response and preparation techniques that occur to build infrastructure for crisis management.
 Students will also learn about the role the government plays in disaster management and how to work in collaboration.
 Immaculata is generous about offering credits for previous learning and life experience, including military and technical coursework.
 The program makes it easy to transfer into from other programs.
 The coursework is delivered in a flexible online format ensuring that students can participate while still maintaining their regular life commitments, including employment.

 Degree Type: BS in Emergency Planning and Management